Weather warnings as strong winds and heavy rain on way days after flooding

 It comes after areas across England suffered heavy rain and localised flooding in recent days, with commuters facing widespread disruption on road and rail services.

-According to the Met Office, some counties in southern and central England have already had more than 250% of their average September rainfall.
+According to the Met Office, some counties in southern and central England have already had more than 250 per cent of their average September rainfall.

 Parts of the country had more than the monthly average rainfall on Monday and there were further downpours on Wednesday, Thursday and Friday.